jdeboer/ganalytics/README.md

 Installation
 ------------
+### Prerequisites
+1. Ensure you have installed the latest version of [R](http://cran.r-project.org/)
+2. If using Windows, also install the latest version of [RTools](http://cran.r-project.org/bin/windows/Rtools/)

 ### 1. Install the necessary packages into R
-  * execute the following statements in R:
+  * Execute the following statements in R:

 ```r
 install.packages("devtools") # Installs the latest version of devtools available from CRAN